AI4ChemS/MOF_ChemUnity/README.md

 We do not collect any user information in this work.
 You must use your own OpenAI API key and we do not store nor see any inputs or outputs.

 # Full Data Availability
 For copyright reasons, the complete dataset is not hosted.
-Please contact [mohamad.moosavi@mail.utoronto.ca](mohamad.moosavi@mail.utoronto.ca) for the full data and project collaborations.
+Please contact the project supervisor for the full data and project collaborations.

 # Credits
 This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [audreyr/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) project template.